 No – they’re very reliable.
 They don’t have as many moving parts as petrol or diesel cars, so there’s no clutch, gearbox, spark plugs or exhaust to go wrong.
 They also generate less vibration, which reduces the wear on other parts and keeps maintenance costs down.

-Should I buy an electric car now or wait?
+Should I lease an electric car now or wait?

 While technology’s always improving, now’s a great time to get started with electric cars.
-Cars using modern lithium-ion batteries have been on the road for over a decade, which has given manufacturers more than enough time to get over the teething troubles.
+Cars that use modern lithium-ion batteries have been on the road for over a decade, which has given manufacturers more than enough time to get over the teething troubles.

-What should I look for when buying an electric car?
+What should I look for when leasing an electric car?

-It’s also worth talking to other owners.
+It’s also worth talking to owners.
 Check social media for local and regional electric car driver groups and see if they’re planning any get-togethers.
-There are also some bigger events like Fully Charged LIVE where you can see and test drive loads of different cars.
+There are also some big events like Fully Charged LIVE, where you can see and test drive a range of cars.

 How do you service an electric car?

 Just like a petrol or diesel, you can either use your local dealer or a mobile service.
 If you’d prefer to use an independent local garage, many electric-friendly garages are registered with the Hybrid and Electric Vehicle Repair Alliance (HEVRA).
 If you choose to lease a car, you can usually opt to include servicing and maintenance as part of your agreement.